Paul Norman (game designer): Caverns of Khafka and Super Huey

-Following the release of Aztec Challenge, Norman developed another game titled Caverns of Khafka, inspired by an Atari 8-bit computer game of the same name by Robert Bonifacio.
-The game was released sometime between 1983-1984.
+Following the release of Aztec Challenge, Norman developed another game titled Caverns of Khafka, inspired by an 8-bit Atari computer game of the same name by Robert Bonifacio.
+The game was released sometime between 1983 and 1984.

 On the development of Super Huey (claimed to be the first helicopter simulator launched on the gaming market), Norman cites the television show Airwolf and the movie Blue Thunder as inspirations for its gameplay.
 The game went on to sell over two million copies.
 A Steam version of the game and its sequel were made available to the public in 2021.

 1990s to present day

-In 1990, Norman joined a CD-ROM development team at Tiger Media, acting as a scriptwriter, audio and music producer, creator, and engineer.
+In 1990, Norman joined a development team at Tiger Media, acting as a scriptwriter, audio and music producer, creator, and engineer.
 After two years as a design consultant for Sega, he was contracted to produce audio and video content for the Discovery Channel Software titled Carriers: Fortress at Sea.

-Between 1995 to 1999, Norman took on a consultant and contributor role for internet projects, using Java programming to handle various responsibilities, from GUI to data processing.
-He spent the next two years developing ideas and methods for a better model of Internet presentations and entertainment, employing Adobe Flash and Caligari Truespace as tools.
-Later, he developed a web system for learning to play musical instruments, including guitar, piano, and harmonica.
-Unfortunately, although the website was launched in 2014, it is no longer available to the public.
+Between 1995 and 1999, Norman became a consultant and contributor for internet projects, using Java programming to handle various responsibilities, from GUI to data processing.